dmd-program/art-design-course-resources/apps-and-interactive.md

    Prepare images, sounds, 3D models, textures, or other assets you will need for your project.
    * Game assets \(3D models, textures, etc.\)
-   * Physcial materials or electronic hardware
+   * Physical materials or electronic hardware
    * UI elements or designs

 4. **Interactive media production**